Supported Python versions¶

 Virtual environments allow you to not conflict with already-installed Python

 system packages (which could break some of your system tools and scripts),

 and still install packages normally with

 sudo and the likes).

-Once you have created a virtualenv, you can install scrapy inside it with
+Once you have created a virtual environment, you can install Scrapy inside it with

 just like any other Python package.